kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Finding Errors

 Did you find an error or unexpected behavior?
 I probably fixed it in the latest version.
 Go ahead and upgrade your flow to the latest and see if that fixes the issue.
+I update this program daily, so you probably don't have the latest version.

 ## Raspberry Pi OS Install